batumutsu/urlshortener/README.md

 ### Redirect to Original URL

+- Authenticated users can access their private URLs
+- Public URLs remain accessible to all users

 ```http
 GET /mixed/url/{id}
 Authorization: Bearer your-token-here (Optional)
 ```

 ### Delete Shortened URL

+- Authenticated users can delete their own short URLs
+- Public URLs can be deleted by any user

 ```http
 DELETE /mixed/url/{id}